Luxury Christmas Gifts with a Conscience

 Junior finds the best places to buy gorgeous Christmas gifts with real purpose.
 Not just for those you’re buying for - but for the people who make them, who support them and who depend on them.

-We’ve found 10 of our favourite luxury social enterprise businesses and products, to help you make more of a difference this Christmas.
+We’ve rounded up our favourite luxury social enterprise businesses and products, to help you make more of a difference this Christmas.
 Ideal for the conscientious consumer, or just to make the world a better place.

 Harry Specters produces luxury chocolates from its base in Ely, Cambridgeshire.
-There they commit to help young people with autism by providing employment and free training, enabling them to work within the business and equipping them with life skills.
-The business aims to demonstrate its ‘great product, great cause’ model constantly and for for every £1 profit, 60p goes towards improving lives of people with autism.
+There they commit to help young people with autism by providing employment and free training, enabling them to work within the business and equipping them with life skills - read more here.
+The Award-winning company founded by Mona, Shaz and their son Ash, who is autistic, are behind this social enterprise.
+Celebrating 10 years the business aims to demonstrate its ‘great product, great cause’ model constantly and for for every £1 profit, 69p goes towards improving lives of people with autism.

 The award-winning chocolates are available in a range of assortments, but our favourite for a Christmas gift is a subscription to the Chocolate Club, for a little luxury every month.